daniel-xyz/vitrino-web/README.md

 ### Development

 We use grunt as task runner.
-To build the project, use the 'grunt' command:
+To build the project, use:

 ```
 $ grunt